ohmyzsh/ohmyzsh/README.md

 ### Plugins

-Oh My Zsh comes with a shit load of plugins to take advantage of.
+Oh My Zsh comes with a shitload of plugins to take advantage of.
 You can take a look in the [plugins](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins) directory and/or the [wiki](https://github.com/robbyrussell/oh-my-zsh/wiki/Plugins) to see what's currently available.

 #### Enabling Plugins